-- Decision trees are learned on (x, t) pairs, where x is a vector of values for the input attributes and t is a single Boolean output value. - The decision tree learning algorithm adopts a greedy divide and conquer strategy.
+- Decision tree are learned on (x, t) pairs, where x is a vector of values for the input attributes and t is a single Boolean output value. - The decision tree learning algorithm adopts a greedy divide and conquer strategy.
 Always test the most important attribute first.
-By most important attribute, we mean the one that makes the most difference to the classification of an example. - This way we hope to get the correct classification with a small number of tests (all paths in the tree should be short and and the tree as whole should be shallow)
+By most important attribute, we mean the one that makes the most difference to the classification of an example.
+That way we hope to get the correct classification with a small number of - This way we hope to get the correct classification with a small number of tests (all paths in the tree should be short and and the tree as whole should be shallow)